-This course represents a unique opportunity for young chefs aged 16 to 19 to receive the highest level of culinary training while working alongside top professionals at the hospitality sector.
+This course represents a unique opportunity for young chefs aged 16 to 19 to receive the highest level of culinary training while working alongside top professionals in the hospitality sector.
 The first year is spent learning vital skills here at UCB on a full time course followed by 18 months out in industry completing your apprenticeship

 During the apprenticeship, the young chefs will attend UCB each week for a day of formal training, practical work, culinary theory and assessments.
 The curriculum is cutting-edge and combines culinary traditions with modern developments and an internationally-informed body of knowledge.

-The apprentices will also benefit from an unrivalled enrichment programme including demonstrations by leading chefs, “stages” at top restaurants and field trips to food producers.
+The apprentices will also benefit from an unrivalled enrichment programme including demonstrations and lectures by leading local chefs, “stages” at top restaurants, competition opportunities and field trips to food producers.

 Why should I choose this course?